Man Suffering From Poor Vision Believes His Cat Climbed Into His Hammock, But Soon Realizes It Wasn't His Cat That Joined Him

 Humorist Aaron Reynolds from Toronto posted his story on Twitter, and it quickly became viral

-But after a while, raccoons started to annoy Aaron by opening and closing the garage door at night.
-“We eventually installed a bolt really high up on the door so they couldn’t open it anymore, though we heard them trying for a few hours one night,” he told the reporters.
+However, after a while, the raccoons started to annoy Aaron by opening and closing the garage door at night.
+“We eventually installed a bolt really high up on the door so they couldn’t open it anymore, though we heard them trying for a few hours one night,” he told reporters.
 The sneaky creatures didn’t like that at all.
-“The next day they were at our front door looking in as if to ask ‘why did you lock me out of my house,’” he described.
+“The next day, they were at our front door looking in as if to ask, ‘Why did you lock me out of my house?’” he described.

 Aaron eventually came to this conclusion

 Aaron is most famous for his comedy project called “Effin’ Birds.”
-It gained a large fan base on social media.
-It recently won him a Webby’s social media award in humor for 2020.
-That lead to the second printing of the “Effin’ Birds” book.
+It gained a large fan base on social media and recently won him a Webby Award in humor for 2020.
+That led to the second printing of the “Effin’ Birds” book.
 If you are wondering, it is a funny field guide with over 200 of the “rudest” birds on Earth.
-You can also find cute effin’ calendars and planners with readers’ favorite birds.
+You can also find cute effin’ calendars and planners featuring readers’ favorite birds.
 As if they are not busy enough, they are also running a campaign for the Equal Justice Initiative and have been highly successful in raising funds.